xrysamuel/CS2303-FileSystem/doc/Report.md

 };
 ```

-The inode structure contains various fields such as mode (indicating the type and permissions of the file/directory), uid (owner's user ID), size (file size in bytes), atime (last access time), ctime (creation time), mtime (last modification time), dtime (deletion time), block_ptr (direct block pointers), sblock_ptr (singly indirect block pointer), dblock_ptr (doubly indirect block pointer), tblock_ptr (triply indirect block pointer), gid (owner's group ID), and reserved (unused space).

-The inode has 12 direct block pointers that directly point to data blocks.
-The file system assigns data blocks to these pointers to allocate space for the file.
-For file sizes exceeding the capacity of the direct blocks, the file system uses indirect blocks.
-The inode's indirect block pointers (singly, doubly, or triply) point to blocks that contain multiple pointers.
-Each pointer within these blocks points to another block which, in turn, contains additional pointers pointing to data blocks.

-When allocating space, file system checks whether the capacity of indirect block is reached, if reached, the file system will assign a new block for the indirect block and initializes the block pointers within the allocated block.
-File system will continue this process until the required space is obtained.
-When deallocating space, the file system follows the reverse process.
-It releases the allocated blocks starting from the lowest level of indirection, freeing up the associated disk space.
+This structure includes fields for file type/permissions (`mode`), owner IDs (`uid`, `gid`), size, various timestamps (`atime`, `ctime`, `mtime`, `dtime`), and pointers to data blocks.

+The inode utilizes **12 direct block** pointers for immediate data access.
+For larger files, it employs **singly, doubly, and triply indirect block pointers**.
+These indirect blocks contain pointers to other blocks, which in turn point to data blocks, enabling the file system to handle files exceeding direct block capacity.

-The max file size supported by this inode and data block structure is (12 + 64 + 64 * 64 + 64 * 64 * 64) * 256 Bytes = 65 MB .
+Space allocation involves adding new pointers to the current indirect block, allocating a new indirect block if the current one is full.
+Deallocation reverses this process.
+The maximum file size supported by this structure is (12 + 64 + 64 * 64 + 64 * 64 * 64) * 256 Bytes = 65 MB.

-The superblock stores essential information about the file system.
-Here is the format of the superblock structure:
+The superblock preserves essential file system details.
+Its format is:

 ```c
 struct superblock_t